What Does LLC Mean After a Company Business Name?

 Variations of "LLC" Designations

-Common abbreviations include "Limited Liability Co.," "Ltd. Liability Company," and simply "Ltd."
+Common variations include "Limited Liability Co.," "Ltd. Liability Company," and simply "Ltd." They all point to the same underlying structure and give owners the same liability protections.

 For example, in Germany, it is known as "Gesellschaft mit beschränkter Haftung" (GmbH), as outlined by DLA Piper [2].